gabriel128/gmalloc/designs/ARENA_BUCKETS.md

 # Arena buckets

-- >512b allocations will be handled as a special case
+- greater than 512b allocations will be handled as a special case probably just calling malloc as a fallback

 ### How each arena will be split